 A soft, responsive mouth is developed through proper horsemanship.
 And, the first part of horsemanship is choosing the right communication tool for the task, given the horse’s level of training.

-“You could have the most elaborate bit collection in the world, but if you don’t know how to use them, they’re worthless,” says bit maker Troy Flaharty of Tryon, Okla.
+“You could have the most elaborate bit collection in the world, but if you don’t know how to use them, they’re worthless,” bit maker Troy Flaharty of Tryon, Oklahoma, said.
 Here Flaharty, reined cowhorse legend Les Vogt and barrel racing bit maker William Crutcher of L&W Bits explain the basic principles of how bits work and how choosing the right bits help keep your horse soft in the mouth.

 According to Flaharty, people should judge bits by the response a rider gets from the horse rather than how the bit looks.
 What is better—a horse ridden in a light bit that’s pulled on constantly or a horse ridden with a “severe” bit that gets a quick release from a correct response?